This post is a subject that is very important to me. Please note, I am not a nutritionist or a doctor. I am writing this from my personal experience.

 Taking the time to learn about nutrition and talk to those who study it gave me an opportunity to learn that food didn’t have to be my enemy.
 That skinny wasn’t always healthy or fit.

 The things that matter are

 - Eating real food.
-As much as we like to think that everyone can easily do this, I’d like to remind you that it’s not always easy for poor and working class people to do this.
+As much as we like to think that everyone can easily do this, I’d like to remind you that it’s not always easy for poor and working-class people to do this.
 So please don’t just assume people are lazy.
 I have often heard that staying away from the inside aisles of the store is the best.
-I tend to agree, but also heavily believe in knowing what is on the label.
+I tend to agree, but also profoundly believe in knowing what is on the label.
 Check the resource list below to find a link that discusses how to read the nutritional facts and ingredient labels.
 Also, let us not forget portion sizes are a factor as well.